tavinathanson/bimah-bc/guides/shulcloud_exports.md

 2. **Filters for Hineini** - Only processes rows where the Type column contains "hineini" (case-insensitive)
 3. **Extracts fiscal years** - Looks for year codes like "25" or "26" in the Type column (e.g., "Hineini 25" = fiscal year 2025)
 4. **Groups by Account ID** - Combines all transactions for the same household
-5. **Sums amounts** - If a household has multiple transactions in the same fiscal year, amounts are summed
+5. **Sums amounts** - If a household has multiple transactions in the same fiscal year, amounts are summed (including negative values for credits/refunds)
 6. **Calculates age** - Converts Primary's Birthday to current age
 7. **Uses two most recent years** - For year-over-year comparison charts

+## Multi-File Imports

+You can import ShulCloud data from multiple files.
+This is useful when:

+- You have separate exports for different fiscal years
+- You need to combine data from different time periods

+When importing multiple files, Bimah will:
+- Combine data by Account ID across all files
+- Merge transactions for the same account and fiscal year
+- Validate that at least 2 fiscal years are present across all files combined

 ## Example Type Values